nsriram/lambda-the-terraform-way/docs/05-hello-world-your-first-lambda.md

 Destroy complete!
 Resources: 3 destroyed.
 ```

-🏁 **Congrats !** You deployed your first AWS Lambda function and invoked it successfully. 🏁
+🏁 **Congrats !** You deployed your first AWS Lambda function using Terraform and invoked it successfully. 🏁

 **Next**: [View Lambda Logs](06-packaging-lambda-with-dependencies.md)